Table of Contents

 Prior to any event/activity communications, announcements, solicitations, or payments received, units determine the price and assign a fair market value to registration, tickets, and sponsorship packages.

-Units provide sponsors with a written sponsorship package form detailing the price of the sponsorship package, any return benefits offered, and how and where to remit payment based on the Job Aid for Sponsorship for University-Hosted Events/Activities.
-Units should also complete a return benefits valuation worksheet for internal purposes, identifying the fair market value of each return benefit.
+Units provide sponsors with a sponsorship package form (example UM 1840 (DOCX) and UM 1841 (DOCX)) detailing the price of the sponsorship package, any return benefits offered, and how and where to remit payment based on the Job Aid for Sponsorship for University-Hosted Events/Activities.
+Units should also complete a return benefits valuation worksheet included as part of UM 1840 and UM 1841 for internal purposes, identifying the fair market value of each return benefit.

 - Sponsorship package forms should include at a minimum the following details:

-- University cause that benefits from the event
+- University program that benefits from the event

 - Total payment and the tax-deductible gift portion, if any

-- Detail of each benefit included in a package (including fair market value of the benefit)
+- Detail of each benefit included in a package (including total fair market value of the benefit)

-- Sponsor Information (i.e. name as they wish to appear in marketing materials, contact name & title, address, email and phone, website, etc.)
+- Sponsor Information (name as they wish to appear in marketing materials, contact name and title, address, email and phone, website, etc.)